UTDNebula/website/docs/about/roles/head-of-product.md

 ---
 sidebar_position: 2
 title: Head of Product
-description: Description of Project Nebula head of product responsibilities
+description: Description of Nebula Labs head of product responsibilities
 ---

 ## Overview

-Project Nebula is an initiative to build tools that help students.
+Nebula Labs is an initiative to build tools that help students.
 The Head of Product directs strategy by figuring out what student problems we should address next and how best to address them.

-The Head of Product will keep in touch with external partners including students and university staff and third parties to increase the impact and utility of Project Nebula’s projects.
+The Head of Product will keep in touch with external partners including students and university staff and third parties to increase the impact and utility of Nebula Labs’s projects.

 The Head of Product sets the vision for the features that ought to be implemented based on their own experience and based on research done on the community.
-The Head of Product thinks very holistically about what Project Nebula builds and tries to prioritize what is built based on user feedback.
+The Head of Product thinks very holistically about what Nebula Labs builds and tries to prioritize what is built based on user feedback.

 ## What We Need